seamusoconnor/seamusoconnor.github.io/_posts/2022-12-14-C-Hello-World.md

 ## Background

-I am learning C as part of my software Engineering studies.
+I am learning C as part of my Software Engineering studies.
 As is tradition, here is my first program with a break-down of its elements.